md5crypt/layout/README.md

 ### PositioningBox

-An object used for providing padding and margin values.
+An object or number used for providing padding and margin values.

 | filed | type | default | description |
 |:---|:---:|:---:|:---|